Thomas Wolfe: Early life

 Wolfe began to study at the University of North Carolina at Chapel Hill (UNC) when he was 15 years old.
 A member of the Dialectic Society and Pi Kappa Phi fraternity, he predicted that his portrait would one day hang in New West near that of celebrated North Carolina governor Zebulon Vance, which it does today.
 Aspiring to be a playwright, in 1919 Wolfe enrolled in a playwriting course.
 His one-act play, The Return of Buck Gavin, was performed by the newly formed Carolina Playmakers, then composed of classmates in Frederick Koch's playwriting class, with Wolfe acting the title role.
 He edited UNC's student newspaper The Daily Tar Heel and won the Worth Prize for Philosophy for an essay titled "The Crisis in Industry".
 Another of his plays, The Third Night, was performed by the Playmakers in December 1919.
 Wolfe was inducted into the Golden Fleece honor society.

 Wolfe graduated from UNC with a bachelor of arts in June 1920, and in September, entered Harvard University, where he studied playwriting under George Pierce Baker.
 Two versions of his play The Mountains were performed by Baker's 47 Workshop in 1921.
+While taking Baker's 47 Workshop course he befriended the playwright Kenneth Raisbeck who was Baker's graduate assistant.
+Wolfe later based the character of Francis Starwick in his semi-autobiographical novel Of Time and the River (1935) on Raisbeck.

 In 1922, Wolfe received his master's degree from Harvard.
 His father died in Asheville in June of that year.
 Wolfe studied another year with Baker, and the 47 Workshop produced his 10-scene play Welcome to Our City in May 1923.